 Brief History of Wagyu Beef

 According to the American Wagyu Association, the genetic formation of Wagyu breed cows separated nearly 35,000 years ago.
-This separation resulted in a genetic mix up with other cows in 1920, which turned into the modern strain on Wagyu beef that we know today.
+This separation resulted in a genetic mix-up with other cows in 1920, which turned into the modern strain of Wagyu beef that we know today.
 At present, the expensive Wagyu beef is not just produced in Japan, but also in Australia and the United States.

 Now, don’t you wonder why this specific beef puts a dent in your wallet?
 Actually, there are valid reasons behind it.
 Let’s get into the most apparent factors worth mentioning!

 The Japan Meat Grading Association(JMGA) has set a common grading system for varieties of Wagyu beef.
 This grading system was established in 1988 and was based on a yield grade and a meat quality grade.

 In simpler words, this grade is determined by the amount of intramuscular fat or marbling texture, the color of the fat, and the firmness of the meat.
 And these grading criteria are strict because only the best beef will be marketed as branded Wagyu.
 For example, only A4 and A5 beef qualify to be certified, branded, and sold as the sought-after Kobe Beef.